moritzbeste/ascii_rendering/README.md

 2. rotating_polyhedron:
 This is a small project that animates a rotating polyhedron in the command line.
 To use this program, simply provide the following command line arguments: (integer ∈ {0, 1}) 1 to draw faces, 0 to draw wireframe, (integer) maximum height of the polyhedron, (float) x rotation angle per frame in radians, (float) y rotation angle per frame in radians, (float) z rotation angle per frame in radians, (string) filepath to model
 dependencies: this project uses numpy, math, time, sys, threading, queue, trimesh
-note: when using the wire frame mode, the rendering is single threaded. the rendering for faces is multithreaded

 To use this project simply clone it and run the programs in the terminal using python.
 They will also run without command line arguments using predefined arguments.